 In the nine focal countries the programme will strengthen regional and local civil society organisations to cover all HIV-related aspects and target groups and accordingly support advocacy for equal access to HIV and sexual and reproductive health related services, equal sexual and reproductive health rights and rights for those most affected by HIV and decriminalisation, particularly for key populations.
 The programme will build new coalitions and bring local evidence to the global policy development level.

-Aidsfonds and the International HIV/AIDS Alliance are pleased to announce this Call for Proposals on regional activities for the PITCH program in Southern Africa: To strengthen lobby and advocacy aimed at expanding HIV combination prevention in Southern Africa.
+Aidsfonds and the International HIV/AIDS Alliance are pleased to announce this Call for Proposals for systematic evidence reviews to inform advocacy and programming for PITCH.

 Want to know more or get in touch: firstname.lastname@example.org